StrongMind/culture/tech_sessions/mobbing.md

 ### Timeboxing and Rotation
 Before starting a session, agree upon an amount of time for each session and rotation, and agree when you will take breaks.

 Generally, a rotation where the next driver is the previous navigator helps a pattern of engagement.
 Start with a rotation of 5 minutes and shorten or lengthen as necessary.
-If team members are struggling with engagement, shorten rotations.
+If team members are struggling with engagement consider shortening rotations.
 If team members are not able to get anything meaningful accomplished in a rotation, both lengthen the rotation and retrospect about what could make things move faster.

+Use audible timers to ensure rotations are followed.
 ### Short mob retrospectives

 ### Ergonomics and Resistance